Planning a San Francisco City Hall Wedding?

 How to get married at San Francisco City Hall

-- How to find an experienced SF City Hall wedding photographer?
+7. How can I find a skilled San Francisco City Hall wedding photographer?

-- What should I wear to a City Hall wedding?
+9. What attire is appropriate for a City Hall wedding?

 A step by step guide